Yemeni dinar: History

 The dinar was introduced in 1965 as the South Arabian dinar, replacing the East African shilling at a rate of 1 dinar = 20 shillings, thus setting the dinar initially equal to one pound sterling, it also used the pound sign as its Latin script symbol.
-It was renamed the South Yemeni dinar after the Federation of South Arabia and the Protectorate of South Arabia united in 1967 as independent South Yemen.
-The South Yemeni dinar was replaced with the Yemeni rial following unification with North Yemen in 1990.
-The exchange rate was £1 = Rls.26.
-Dinar banknotes remained legal tender until 1996.
+It was renamed to the dinar after the independence of the People's Democratic Republic of Yemen (South Yemen) in 1967.
+The dinar was replaced with the Yemeni rial following unification with the Yemen Arab Republic (North Yemen) in 1990.
+Dinar banknotes remained legal tender during a transitional period until 1996.
+The exchange rate during that period was 26 rials to one dinar.

 For a wider history surrounding currency in the region, see British currency in the Middle East.

 Coins

 In 1965, coins (dated 1964) were introduced for both the Federation of South Arabia and the Protectorate of South Arabia in denominations of 1, 5, 25 and 50 fils.
 The 1 fils was struck in aluminium, the 5 fils in bronze and the higher two denominations in cupro-nickel.

 In 1971, coins were issued in the name of "Democratic Yemen", changing to the "People's Democratic Republic of Yemen" in 1973.
 That year, aluminium 2 1/2 fils were introduced, followed by aluminium 10 fils and cupro-nickel 100 and 250 fils in 1981.
 The 10 fils was scalloped shaped whilst the 100 fils was octagonal.